DryCreamer/passport-saml-EntraID/README.md

 the login/callback is kinda hard coded into the passport-saml js and files - its referenced for where to return the SAMLReponse POST

+Install and Getting Started:
-copy the passport-saml-example to where ever you can launch it
+Copy the passport-saml-example to where ever you can launch it

 in that location:
 put the .pfx or .pem cert files in that folder, same folder as app.js